 - A. Single or multi- unit residential developments which comply with the Federal Definition of Elderly Housing are allowed by Conditional Use Permit (Section 3.18) and shall be required to meet any standards set forth in that section, subject to the following: - 1.
-Each structure may be a single dwelling unit or a cluster of units containing from two (2)

-to twelve (12) dwelling units.
+Each structure may be a single dwelling unit or a cluster of units containing from two (2) to twelve (12) dwelling units. - 2.
+(Deleted 3-8-16) - 3.
+(Deleted 3-8-22) - 4.

-- 2. (Deleted 3-8-16) - 3.
-Project density shall be determined using the base density and bonus densities as described in Section 4.16 Integrated Innovative Housing Ordinance (IIHO) (3-14-17) - 4.
 Ancillary facilities such as community meeting rooms, site management offices, and rooms for limited healthcare services are allowed. - 5.
 No structure shall be constructed to a height greater than thirty-five (35) feet, exclusive of chimneys or cupolas, measured from the lowest adjacent exterior elevation. - 6.
 Setbacks shall comply with the underlying zoning district.
 (3-10-15)